What Is CCTV Monitoring

 2. Piping System:

 – A network of pipes that delivers water to the sprinkler heads.
-The piping system is designed to withstand the pressure needed to distribute water effectively.
+The piping system is designed to withstand the pressure to distribute water effectively.

 3. Control Valve: